I just stumbled upon this website…steel bending look interesting, but I have a few questions before I take the plunge. Can I talk to a live human?

 How do I treat short steel bending?
 Is it an ancillary exercise or should it have its own “day” so to speak?

-Treat it like any other CNS-heavy workout (dead-lifts, squats, hill sprints, etc.).
+Treat it like any other CNS-heavy workout (deadlifts, squats, hill sprints, etc.).
 It’s nasty and will fry your nervous system if done too frequently.
-Give bending it’s own day in your lifting routine.
+Give bending its own day or two in your lifting routine.

 Will it have a negative effect on my current lifting program?